onflow/flow/docs/content/intro/FAQ.md

 ### Cadence has changed since the last time I worked with it?
 What happened?

-Cadence is a programming language that is still in development and therefore will be going through many syntax and behaviour changes in the coming months.
-Early adopters need to be aware that this means that breaking changes and new features will be introduced periodically that might make your development experience slightly more challenging.
-We apologize for any inconvenience this causes and making sure that the language can reach a more stable state as soon as possible.
+Cadence is a programming language that is still in development and therefore will be going through many syntax and behaviour changes as it is improved.
+Early adopters need to be aware that this means that breaking changes and new features will be introduced periodically that might make change your development experience.
+We apologize for any inconvenience this causes and we are making sure that the language can reach a more stable state as soon as possible.
 If you have any opinions about features or changes to the language, we are happy to take your feedback on our public discord channel or [forum](https://forum.onflow.org/).

-### How does the network verify that the execution was performed correctly?

-Flow utilizes a new blockchain architecture that allows for decentralized computation that is verified by other nodes in the network.
-Execution nodes run the transactions and update the state and verification nodes use complex cryptography to verify that these were performed correctly.
-See the Flow node types documentation for more details.

-### Is there a native currency on Flow?

-Yes, there will be a native currency, but it will be different from other blockchains in that it will be implemented as a smart contract the same as any other token in the network.
-A smart contract can import the `FlowToken` definition to use in contract or transaction code.
-See the [flow fungible token repo](https://github.com/onflow/flow-ft) for examples of how this would work.

-### How are accounts created in Flow?

-Account are created by generating private and public keys, then submitting a transaction that initializes the account storage and assigns the keys.
-The account that creates the new account must provide a payment which is called the storage deposit to create the new account.
-See the [Flow-SDK](https://github.com/onflow/flow-go-sdk#creating-an-account) documentation for more context on this process.

-### Which wallets can I use with Flow?

-Keep your eyes on the JS-SDK, something is coming very soon :wink:.

 ### How do we prevent Re-entrancy?